Pro rider Noah Tautfest shares his tips on gearing up and getting in shape for fatbiking. Plus, the best fatbike trail networks. By Sarah Tuff Dunn.

 Let’s face it: fatbiking is huge right now.
 From coast to coast, some 100,000 fatbikes are rolling around the country, according to Gary Sjoquist, the advocacy director for QBP, which gathers statistics on the state of the biking industry.
 The fatbiking business generates more than $50 million per year and doubled every year from 2012 to 2015.

 And that’s all the more true in Vermont, where winter lasts until April.
-With events like Uberwintern (held at Stowe’s Trapp Family Lodge in January), Fatstock (held in Woodstock in late February) and Winterbike (the first weekend in March at Kingdom Trails), fatbike festivals are taking off.
+With events like the Rikert Fatbike Round-Up (held in February at the Rikert Nordic Center and Winterbike (the first weekend in March at Kingdom Trails), fatbike festivals are taking off.
+(See 8 Fatbike Weekends Not to Miss)

 “But fatbikes aren’t just for winter,” says Sjoquist.
 “Dual suspension and lightweight components have made them the go-to bike for a lot of riders during the warmer months, too.
 And it’s not just hard-core mountain bikers riding fatbikes.
 With the low seat heights, easy gearing and cartoonish tires, a lot of non-cyclists purchase them just to be able to ride around on frozen lakes or beaches.”